DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

 \subsubsection{Evaluation of task responses}

 We evaluated the responses to the seven tasks using statistical methods.

 \textbf{Task 1.} We instructed our participants to identify four groups such that an image can be assigned to only one group (\textit{mutually exclusive}) and most images present in the interface can be assigned to one of the groups (\textit{collectively exhaustive}).
 To evaluate the quality of groups made by the participants, we conducted three analyses.
 First, to measure the collectively exhaustive property of the groups, we counted the number of classes covered by at least one of the four groups and divided that number by the total number of classes present in the dataset (i.e., 40).
-We counted the number of ``classes'' instead of ``images'' because the number of classes can approximate the number of images because class has an equal number of images.
-If only a portion of images in a class belongs to a group, we count it as half; in an ideal scenario, the value would be 1.0.
+The reason why we counted the number of ``classes'' instead of ``images'' is the number of classes can approximate the number of images because each class has an equal number of images.
+In an ideal scenario, the value would be 1.0.
+If only a portion of images in a class belongs to a group, we count it as half.
 With \name{}, the average value over all participants are higher with a value of $0.82$, compared to $0.73$ with \baseline{}.
-A one-sided paired t-test with a significance level of 0.1 indicates the value is significantly greater for \name{} than \baseline{}.
-This suggests that on average, participants were able to maintain the ``collectively exhaustive'' property more with \name{} than \baseline{}.
+A one-sided Wilcoxon signed-rank test indicates that its $p$-value is 0.089.
+This suggests that on average, participants were able to maintain the ``collectively exhaustive'' property more with \name{} than \baseline{}, but we note that the level of significance is not high.
 Next, to assess the mutual exclusiveness of the groups made by a participant, we counted the number of classes that belong to two or more groups.
 In an ideal scenario, the value is zero because there is no overlap between the groups.
 We calculated the average value to be $0.07$ for \baseline{} and $0.13$ for \name{}.
-The results of the same t-test also indicate that on average participants were able to create more ``mutually exclusive'' groups with \baseline{} than \name{}.
+The results of the same test indicate that on average participants were able to create more ``mutually exclusive'' groups with \baseline{} than \name{} ($p$-value = 0.062).
 Lastly, we calculated the entropy score of the probability distribution of the four groups to check how much the groups are equally distributed.
-From our analysis, we found the average entropy score of \name{} to be $1.37$ which is only slightly higher than \baseline{} whose average entropy is $1.34$.
+We found the average entropy score of \name{} to be similar to that of \baseline{} (i.e., $1.37$ vs. $1.34$).